jlento/NumLab2015/2_Session/SetupOpenIFS.exercise.md

 cp -f intel_mkl-opt/oifs/bin/* ${installdir}/bin
 ~~~~

-The exercise is to add comments to the script that explain what each
+**Exercise\ 1:** Add comments to the script that explain what each
 line does.

-Comment lines begin with character "#" (don't touch the
+Comment lines begin with character "#" (don't touch the first
-first line).
+line).
 First try to get a general idea.
-Don't get stuck if some
+Don't get stuck if some line
-line is more difficult, just take the next line and come back to the
+is more difficult, just take the next line and come back to the
 difficult line later.

 BTW, the command to execute the script is: